 Designed by C.F.
 Martin IV, the new CEO-7 offers a unique variety of vintage guitar specs

-A surprisingly affordable price tag, as Martin unveils their first 14-fret, slope-shoulder 00.
+With a surprisingly affordable price tag, Martin unveils their first 14-fret, slope-shoulder 00

 CEO-7 Specs Include: Grand concert body size with sloped shoulders; all solid wood construction with mahogany back and sides, ebony fingerboard and bridge, Adirondack spruce top with Autumn Sunset burst finish; 1-3/4″ Golden Era style modified V mahogany neck; 1/4″ scalloped braces; bone nut and short saddle; white binding and matching tuner buttons; hand-fitted dovetail neck joint.

 “… the CEO-7 is the Golden Era Series reissue of a pre-war Martin that never existed.”

 The CEO-7 is a lovely little guitar with a comfortable short-scale neck, yet with ample volume and projection.
 It has the versatility found in 14 frets free from the body, but with round shoulders similar to a classical design, offering some of that deep and resonant bottom end typically heard in traditional 12-fret guitars.